s3rvac/dotfiles/firefox/README.md

 ## Installation

-* In your Firefox profila (e.g. `~/.mozilla/firefox/9n3bc2ix.default/`), create directory `chrome` and copy the [userChrome.css](userChrome.css) file there.
+* In your Firefox profile (e.g. `~/.mozilla/firefox/9n3bc2ix.default/`), create directory `chrome` and copy the [userChrome.css](userChrome.css) file there.
 Then, enable loading of that file by setting the `toolkit.legacyUserProfileCustomizations.stylesheets` configuration option in `about:config` to `true` and restart Firefox.